benmarwick/gender-of-R-pkg-maintainers/README.md

 View the results here: https://benmarwick.github.io/gender-of-R-pkg-maintainers/cran-gender.html

 Here is a quick look at the gender ratios of R package maintainers, and how that has changed over time, and how it compares to the R Foundation membership.
-I started this in June, motivated by the “Conversation about R’s Gender Gap: The useR! her Panel” at the UseR meeting (http://user2014.stat.ucla.edu/).
+I did this analysis in 2014, motivated by the “Conversation about R’s Gender Gap: The useR! her Panel” at the UseR meeting (http://user2014.stat.ucla.edu/).
 A recent discussion amongst Jennifer Bryan, Hadley Wickham, and Erin LeDell on twitter where it was noted that only one contributor to R core is a woman, further prompted me to pursue it